wswswsw/canvas-project/readme.md

 Group A Canvas Project

-This is a very basic brower-based canvas app based loosely on the Paint program from Windows.
+This is a basic browser-based canvas app based loosely on the Paint program from Windows.

 Features: